Jonathan Leko

 He began his career with West Bromwich Albion, made his senior debut as a 16-year-old in 2015, and spent time on loan at Bristol City and Charlton Athletic.
-He joined Birmingham City in 2020, and had a spell on loan at Charlton in 2021 before signing for Milton Keynes Dons in 2023.
+He joined Birmingham City in 2020, and had a spell on loan at Charlton Athletic in 2021 before signing for Milton Keynes Dons in 2023, from where he had a loan spell at Burton Albion.

 Leko was born in the Democratic Republic of the Congo and grew up in England from the age of eight.
 He has represented England at all levels up to under-20.

 Early life

 Leko was born in 1999 in Kinshasa, in the Democratic Republic of the Congo.
 He came to England at the age of eight with his father, who was granted asylum.
 He grew up in the Nechells area of Birmingham, and after he joined West Bromwich Albion's football academy, he was educated at Sandwell Academy, opposite the club's stadium.

 Club career

 West Bromwich Albion

 Leko joined West Bromwich Albion at the age of 11.
 According to the club's academy manager, Mark Harrison, he was "a bit of a rough diamond", but by the under-14s he had developed an understanding of the game and was showing considerable creative ability.
 He was included in the first team's 2015 pre-season tour of Austria, during which he came off the bench in a 3–1 loss against Red Bull Salzburg.

 Leko made his competitive debut on 23 September 2015 as a 77th-minute substitute in a League Cup defeat to Norwich City.
 On 2 April 2016, he was named in the matchday squad against Sunderland, and came on for Saido Berahino in the 78th minute to make his Premier League debut at the age of 16 years and 344 days.
 When he took the field on 30 April against West Ham United, Leko became the first player born in 1999 to start a Premier League match.
 In the last match of the season, a 1–1 draw with Liverpool, he set up Salomón Rondón's goal with a solo run.
 Before the match, Leko received the club's Young Player of the Season award.
 On 28 June, he agreed terms on his first professional contract, a three-year deal lasting to June 2019.

 He made nine Premier League appearances for West Bromwich Albion in 2016–17.
 Away to Stoke City on 24 September 2016, he took a corner from which Rondón headed a stoppage-time equaliser.
 He then won the Premier League 2 Player of the Month award for December with the West Bromwich Albion U23s.

 Leko was one of 98 nominations for the European Golden Boy award for 2017, but did not make the 24-man shortlist.

 West Bromwich Albion were relegated to the Championship in 2018, but Leko played little during the 2018–19 season.